Please do not send confidential informationvia email.

 Send an Email

-Public Health encompasses all the practices that serve to improve the health of the community and the people who live and work in it, regardless of who performs the practices.
+Public Health encompasses all the practices that serve to improve the health of the community and the people who live, recreate, and work in it, regardless of who performs the practices.
+In other words, Public Health sees its "client" as being the entire community, in our case, everyone who lives, recreates, and works in Mecklenburg County.

-The 10 Essential Functions of Public Health To Protect and promote the health of all people in all communities
+The 10 Essential Public Health Services To Protect and promote the health of all people in all communities

 A 1988 report entitled The Future of Public Health defined the mission of Public Health as: "fulfilling society's interest in assuring the conditions in which people can be healthy."
 This mission implies a much broader role for Public Health than simply staffing medical clinics in health department facilities.